How to Build a Wedding Photography Camera Kit

 Tripod

 You’ll probably want to bring a tripod along just in case, you never know when it’ll come in handy.
-If, say, the couple are having fireworks in the evening or shots taken at night, then it can really help combat camera shake from a slightly slower shutter speed.
+If, say, the couple are having fireworks in the evening or shots taken outside at night, then it can really help combat camera shake from a slightly slower shutter speed.

 Non-Tech